-The salary for each named executive officer is based, among other factors, upon job responsibilities, level of experience, individual performance, comparisons to the salaries of executives in similar positions obtained from market surveys, and internal comparisons.
-The compensation committee considers changes in the base salaries of our named executive officers annually.
-In fiscal 2019, the compensation committee approved merit increases of 3.0% for each named executive officer, which was consistent with our overall merit pool for employees.
+The salary for each NEO is based, among other factors, upon job responsibilities, level of experience, individual performance, comparisons to the salaries of executives in similar positions obtained from market surveys, and internal comparisons.
+The compensation committee considers changes in the base salaries of our NEOs annually.
+Effective July 1, 2021, the compensation committee approved increases in base salaries to \$640,000 for Dr. Spana and \$590,000 for Mr. Wills.